dec-land/dec-land/README.md

 👋 Hi, I'm Declan Fitzpatrick.
-I'm a lead platform developer at Dropless.
-Previously I was a lead game developer at SG Digital.
+I'm a Senior Software Engineer at RHE Global.
+Previously a lead game developer at SG Digital, Lead Platform Developer at Dropless, and a Senior Software Engineer at Huboo!